jonathan-chin/mec-cs/2024-winter/supplementary_problems/week_3.md

 In a file called camel.py, implement a program that prompts the user for the name of a variable in camel case and outputs the corresponding name in snake case.
 Assume that the user’s input will indeed be in camel case.

-Hints
-Recall that a str comes with quite a few methods, per docs.python.org/3/library/stdtypes.html#string-methods.
-Much like a list, a str is “iterable,” which means you can iterate over each of its characters in a loop.
-For instance, if s is a str, you could print each of its characters, one at a time, with code like: for c in s:
-    print(c, end="")

 ---

 # Problem 2